ole1986/media-linked-library/readme.txt

 4. Upload Browser

 == Changelog ==
+= v1.0.7 =
+- fixed an issue when only width or height is defined in image size

 = v1.0.6 =
 - fixed issue with white spaces in URLs using encodeURI
 - added support to generate thumbnails from PDFs (Image Magick is required)